Table of contents

 How to Overcome the Kleshas?

 Talking about Dukkha and Kleshas may sound pessimistic, and some people think that yoga and Buddhism have a pessimistic worldview – nothing is far from the truth!
 Analyzing the sources of our suffering doesn’t create more suffering.
 You don’t suffer because you studied about Dukkha, but because suffering is a common experience.
 Yoga explains why we suffer and suggest ways to overcome this suffering.
-I think that sutra II.16: heyam duhkham anagatam (“The pains which are yet to come can be and are to be avoided”), is the most concise and to the point expression of optimism.
+I think that sutra II.16: heyam duhkham anagatam (“The pains which are yet to come can be and are to be avoided”), is the most concise and to-the-point expression of optimism.
 It says: don’t bother with the suffering of the past, they can’t be changed, don’t even bother with those of the present – instead, practice to avoid future suffering.

 When we suffer we usually blame the external circumstances of our life, or we feel that something is wrong with us.
 Changing our life circumstances is often impossible and blaming ourselves for our suffering is not helpful.
 Yoga goes beyond that, by pointing out that the cause of our suffering is the way we perceive and react to the world.
 Indeed, attempting to improve our external environment in order to decrease unpleasant experiences is so natural for us and so ingrained in our consciousness, that we are not even aware that this is our strategy to avoid suffering.
 But this is not a helpful strategy.
 It is more promising, as yoga suggests, to study our aversion-clinging reactions and develop better inner stability and equanimity.
-In other words, yoga calls us to turn our attention inside, and to attempt to change our behavioral patterns.
+In other words, yoga calls us to turn our attention inside and to attempt to change our behavioral patterns.
 This is not easy, but this is the only thing we can hope to change…

-Yoga asks us to go beyond our identification with our limited personal narrative and to see the true nature of Reality, to see the common basis of all phenomena, to realize that life is a river that can’t stop, it can only change form.
+Yoga asks us to go beyond our identification with our limited personal narrative and to see the true nature of Reality, to see the common basis of all phenomena, and to realize that life is a river that can’t stop, it can only change form.
 It promises much more than transient pleasures.
 Ananda (bliss) is happiness that’s independent of external circumstances.
 Yoga asserts that it is possible for us to come to Ananda.

 How to get to this realization – well, that is not easy, but in Chapter 2 Patanjali gives us frameworks of practice that can help us to get more discretion and wisdom in order to realize our true nature.
 These are Kriya Yoga and Ashtanga Yoga – which I discussed in another article.